Clinical-Genomics/scout/CONTRIBUTING.md

 # Contributing to Scout

-Hi, nice to hear that you wan't to contribute to Scout!
+Hi, nice to hear that you want to contribute to Scout!
 Please have a quick read through this text first.
 Contributing could be anything from questions and bug reports (issues), updating the documentation to fixing features.

 ## Questions and Bugs

-First try to search the issues with some keywords to check if it has been touched before or if there is an ongoing discussion.
+Before submitting a new bug or question try to look into the existing issues (open or closed).
+Your problem could already be solved or the object of an ongoing discussion.

 If you have found a new topic open a issue and describe as detailed as possible your question.
 For bug reports include error messages if there are any.